JakubTabor/Data_augmentation_imbalance_data/README.md

 ![](https://github.com/JakubTabor/Data_augmentation_imbalance_data/blob/main/Images/Model_before_augmentation.png)
 * We can see that **(accuracy is pretty low and the loss is pretty high)**

-# Then i crete the layer with data augmentation
+# Then i create the layer with data augmentation
+* And place it at the first place in my another model